Shatlyk1011/food-delivery-app/TO-DO.md

   ✅ - order statuses

+- id with title + 4 random str

 - categories for dishes and restaurants (names)
 - ✅ request orders by users id in profile page (interval)
 - add description in collections